uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

  - to respond to your questions, comments, or requests;
  - to carry out know-your-customer (KYC) identity verification;
  - to send you marketing communications which may be of interest to you;
- - to provide and improve services we are offering,
+ - to provide and improve services we are offering;
-7.  to develop services or products to suit your needs which may include market research and promotions,
+ - to develop services or products to suit your needs which may include market research and promotions;
 8.  to establish, exercise or defend any legal claims,
 9.  to respond to requests from legal or regulatory bodies during an investigation.